circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 ## Integration Testing

 Up until this point all testing had occurred prior to packing the orb, and applied to the code itself but not the finalized functionality of our orb.
-For the final critical part of orb testing, we want to actually test our orb commands and jobs to ensure they actually work.
+For the final critical part of orb testing, we want to actually test our orb commands and jobs to ensure they work as intended in production.
 We do this after we have ran our validation tests and published a new development version of the orb which we will use to test.

 After the development version of the orb has been published, the [integration-test_deploy](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L78) workflow will be automatically triggered and use the newly created development version of the orb.

 Within the `integration-test_deploy` workflow, we run a series of final integration tests, and if all pass, and we are on our main deployment branch, then we may also deploy our orb.

+### How To Test Orb Commands

-The first job you will see in the workflow is [integration-test-1](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L82), a sample integration test included with the `hello-world` orb generated by the `orb-init` command.
+The first job you will see in the [integration-test_deploy](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L78) workflow is the [integration-test-1](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L82) job, a sample integration test included with the `hello-world` orb generated by the `orb-init` command.

 You can see the definition of the [`integration-test-1` job](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L27) above in the `jobs` key.

+{:.tab.integration-test-job.integration-test-1}
 ```yaml
   integration-test-1:
     docker: